tekumara/notes/git-merge.md

 Conflicts appear as unmerged files in `git status`.

-* *ours* = current change, updated upstream eg: HEAD.
+- _ours_ = current change, updated upstream eg: HEAD.
 The currently checked out branch if merging, or the new HEAD being rebased on to.
-* *theirs* = incoming change, stashed changes.
+- _theirs_ = incoming change, stashed changes.
 The branch being merged in (eg: stashed changes), or the branch being rebased.

 You will need to resolve the conflicts, eg:

-* `git checkout --ours .` to keep all our changes
+- `git checkout --ours .` to keep all our changes
-* `git checkout --theirs .` to keep all their changes
+- `git checkout --theirs .` to keep all their changes
-* `git mergetool unmerged_file_name` to run your merge conflict resolution tool on unmerged_file_name.
+- `git mergetool unmerged_file_name` to run your merge conflict resolution tool on unmerged_file_name.
 See [man git-mergetool](http://schacon.github.com/git/git-mergetool.html) for more.
+- `git rm file_name` to delete a file that has changes but was deleted by them or deleted by us.

 After changes are resolved but they will still show as unmerged, including added/deleted files.

 You will need to add and commit to complete the merge: